ischang/writing_portfolio/docs/about.md

 <div markdown>
 Stephanie Isan (she/they) is the pen name of a queer Taiwanese American writer, quasi-poet, and software engineer from the San Francisco Bay Area.

-Their writing has been generously supported by both [Kundiman](http://www.kundiman.org/fellows) and the [Tin House Workshop](https://tinhouse.com/workshop/), and her work is published and/or forthcoming in: *The Bellevue Literary Review*, *Five Points*, *Joyland*, *Epiphany*, *jmww*, and *Frontier Poetry*.
-They are currently an Assistant Poetry Editor at [Barrelhouse Mag](https://www.barrelhousemag.com/about).
+Their writing has been generously supported by both [Kundiman](http://www.kundiman.org/fellows) and the [Tin House Workshop](https://tinhouse.com/workshop/), and her work is published and/or forthcoming in: *Joyland Mag*, *Split Lip*, *Five Points*, *The Bellevue Literary Review*, *Epiphany*, *Frontier Poetry*, and others.
+They are currently an Assistant Poetry Editor at [Barrelhouse Mag](https://www.barrelhousemag.com/about) and a Prose MFA candidate at the University of Massachusetts, Amherst.

 In her free time, she likes to, in no particular order: take long walks on air-conditioned treadmills at sunset, eat oversalted soy sauce eggs with scorched rice, play video games, pet cats, dogspot, and drink sriracha straight from the bottle.